Mike loves to travel around his home country of the UK with its rich history, wonderful landscapes, and great days out.

 If you were to look at my passport, the front cover states "United Kingdom of Great Britain and Northern Ireland".
 The UK is officially the country of which I am a citizen, and this is what Scotland were in fact voting whether to leave or not in their recent referendum.
 As the name suggests the union encompasses Great Britain (a little more below) and also Northern Ireland.
 A total of four countries.

-Often you will see the terms Great Britain and United Kingdom used to mean the same things.
-Be it in the press or even on drop down options on websites, the terms are used interchangeably.
+Often you will see the terms Great Britain and the United Kingdom used to mean the same things.
+Be it in the press or even on drop-down options on websites, the terms are used interchangeably.
 However, this isn't correct.
 Great Britain is officially the largest of the British Isles, incorporating just mainland England, Wales and Scotland.

 It's an easy mistake to make though.
 Residents of the UK are known as being British and at events such as the Olympic Games we compete as Great Britain and Northern Ireland (This is partly due to Northern Irish sensitivities over the union and also because Jersey/Guernsey/Isle of Man compete alongside to create Team GB).
-Indeed, even from a political point of view you will find islands that are geographically part of Great Britain incorporated in to the term as they are wholly goverened by one of England/Scotland Wales.
+Indeed, even from a political point of view, you will find islands that are geographically part of Great Britain incorporated into the term as they are wholly governed by one of England/Scotland Wales.
 For example, the Isle of Wight (England), Anglesey (Wales) or the Shetlands (Scotland).

 England is by far the largest member country of the United Kingdom accounting for about 53% of the land mass and 84% of the population.
 It is probably for this reason that you often see non-Brits refer to people from the UK as English, even though they may be Scottish/Welsh/Northern Irish.
 As an Englishman myself I don't mind too much but a word of warning, never call a non-Englishman English and expect him to be happy about it!